yaboduul/LeetCodePrac/README.md

 # LeetCodePrac
-Practice Problems That I have done from LeetCode
+Practice Problems That I have done from LeetCode.
+These are all my submissions and when ran were correct.